atman0eirb/TODO-project/README.md

 #### Launch

-To start the TodoServer application, run `npm start --prefix TodoServer`.
+To start the TodoServer application, run `nest start`.

 The server will be running on `http://localhost:3000`.